Published 19 Oct 2023

 What is a Safety Management Plan?

-A safety management plan is a document that aims to specify and outline the specific safety procedures and arrangements necessary for a project or activity.
-It is a major aspect of maintaining a safety management system as it helps outline responsibilities, objectives, emergency response plans, and communication channels.
+A safety management plan (SMP) is a document that outlines the specific safety procedures and arrangements necessary for a project or activity.
+It is an essential aspect of maintaining an efficient safety management system as it helps define responsibilities, objectives, emergency response plans, and communication channels.

 Importance and Benefits